-Yoga is well-known as a gentle form of exercise for the body and mind, so it may come as no surprise that yoga and pregnancy can go hand in hand.
+Yoga is well-known as a gentle form of exercise for the body and mind, so it may come as no surprise that pregnancy and yoga can go hand in hand.

 - What is prenatal yoga?

-- When should you start prenatal yoga?
+- When to start prenatal yoga?

 What is prenatal yoga?

-Prenatal yoga classes might also focus more on moves to help strengthen your core and pelvic floor (great for birth and postpartum recovery) and concentrate on calm, focused breathing—a technique that can help you through labor.
+Prenatal yoga classes focus more on moves to help strengthen your core and pelvic floor (great for birth and postpartum recovery) and concentrate on calm, focused breathing—a technique that can help you through labor.

 Just be sure to tell your instructor about your pregnancy and make the appropriate adjustments to your movements to suit your changing body.